ckep1/Obsidian-Mobile-Sidebar-Notes/README.md

 ## Features

+- Command to open new empty sidebar tabs for browsing
-- Pin specific notes to auto-open in sidebar tabs
+- Set specific notes as commands for easy sidebar access (compatible with hotkeys)
-- Automatic tab population on startup (configurable)
 - Smart duplicate prevention - won't open the same note twice
-- Command to open new empty sidebar tabs for browsing
 - Autocomplete path suggestions when configuring notes

 ## Installation